WENDY LANG, SENIOR ADVISOR FOR POLICY AND RESEARCH

 Sought after for her specialized expertise, Elizabeth sits on the American Legion National Licensing and Credentialing Board and has spoken in front of audiences including the Clinton Global Initiative, the White House Joining Forces efforts, and Soldier for Life.

-RICHARD PASSARELLI, WORKFORCE DEVELOPMENT
+RICHARD PASSARELLI, SENIOR ADVISOR FOR VETERAN WORKFORCE DEVELOPMENT

 Team Members